Understanding high availability for VPN for VPC

 High availabilityThe ability of a service or workload to withstand failures and continue providing processing capability according to some predefined service level.
 For services, availability is defined in the Service Level Agreement.
 Availability includes both planned and unplanned events, such as maintenance, failures, and disasters.
 (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.

-When you provision a VPN gateway, two appliances are created automatically within the zone, functioning in an active/active or active/standby configuration.
-In the case of a policy-based VPN, you must explicitly choose HA, while for route-based VPNs, HA is the default behavior.
+When you provision a VPN gateway, two appliances are created automatically within the zone, functioning in an active-active or active-standby configuration.
+For a policy-based VPN, you must explicitly choose HA, while for route-based VPNs, HA is the default behavior.
 If one appliance fails, the other automatically takes over to ensure uninterrupted service.
-However, VPN gateways do not support multiple zone redundancy (MZR) and are confined to a single zone, meaning that a VPN gateway cannot connect across different zones.
+However, VPN gateways don't support multiple zone redundancies (MZR) and are confined to a single zone, which means that a VPN gateway cannot connect across different zones.

 High availability architecture